pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

 [action.submit_options.<HPC_NAME>]
 account = "<YOUR_CHARGE_ACCOUNT_NAME>"
 setup = """
-module load mamba
+module load conda
-mamba activate signac_numpy_tutorial
+conda activate signac_numpy_tutorial
 """
 custom = ["","--partition='cpu-1, cpu-1, cpu-3'"]
 ...
 ```

-- Testing the setup for running only locally, not on an HPC.
+- Testing the setup for running only locally, **not on an HPC**.

     **Run the following command:**
     ```bash